Walking along the Bay of Palma should be one of the memorable highlights of your stay in Palma.

-Once off the bus head towards the sea and take in the view.
+Once off the bus head toward to the seafront and take in the view.

-You should be able to see Palma in the distance with its majestic Cathedral and the walk that lies head of you.
+You will see Palma in the distance with its majestic Cathedral and the walk that lies ahead of you.

 Enjoy the delightful old marina area of Es Molinar which you will pass, with lots of traditional llauts ( local Mallorcan fishing boats) and perhaps stop for a spot of lunch at the rustic clubhouse restaurant.
 The myriad of benches along the way allows you to sit, take in the view of the cruise ships passing in and out of the Bay of Palma and the sheer size and majesty of Palma Cathedral as it draws ever nearer to you.